Gervonta Davis stops Romero in 6th, retains lightweight belt

 Davis and Romero were supposed to fight in December, but the challenger was taken off the card while a sexual assault claim against him was investigated.
 Davis went on to beat replacement Isaac Cruz by unanimous decision, after having knocked out every opponent since 2015.

 The fight was then rescheduled after no charges were filed against Romero and the buildup featured plenty of trash talking from the challenger.
-Davis laughed off most of the talk, but was annoyed enough to shove Romero off the stage at their weigh-in Friday.
+Davis laughed off most of the talk, until pushing Romero on Friday and learning something about how to handle his opponent.

+“I knew that I could get into his head, just from when we weighed in,” Davis said.

 Romero repeatedly boasted he would knock out Davis in one round, but the only meaningful punches in the first three minutes were landed during a fight in the stands.
 He did score well with some shots in the second, but then lost a chance to follow up when he shoved Davis to the canvas as they clenched.

-The fight was fairly even through four rounds and Davis appeared to be on his way to his most dominant round in the fifth when he suddenly grimaced after appearing to hurt his hand.
+The fight was fairly even through four rounds and Davis appeared to be on his way to his most dominant round in the fifth when the Baltimore native suddenly grimaced — though said afterward his hand wasn’t hurt.
 Whatever the problem was didn’t last very long.

 “I didn’t even throw it that hard and he’s the one who ran into it, when he was talking that it was going to be me,” Davis said.